DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 Furthermore, not all reads can be unambiguously classified.
 These unclassified reads are currently dropped.

-The original script can be found [here](https://github.com/cimbusch/TWGBS.git).
+The original script with a documentation of the underlying ideas can be found [here](https://github.com/cimbusch/TWGBS.git).

 # Resource Requirements